Harley Race: World League Wrestling (1999–2019)

 Race spent several years away from the business, working briefly as a process server before retiring with his wife in small-town Missouri.
-In 1999, he started World League Wrestling (originally called World Legion Wrestling, but the name was changed a year later), an independent promotion which runs shows near Race's hometown of Eldon, Missouri, and other cities in Missouri including Kansas City.
-A year later, he started Harley Race's Wrestling Academy, which seeks to train up-and-coming wrestlers who could benefit from Race's unique experience and perspective on the wrestling business.
-Race's events are family-oriented, and usually raise funds for local charities.
+In 1999, he started World League Wrestling (originally called World Legion Wrestling, but the name was changed a year later), an independent promotion which runs shows near Race's hometown of Eldon, Missouri, and other cities in Missouri, including Kansas City.
+A year later, he started Harley Race's Wrestling Academy, which sought to train up-and-coming wrestlers who could benefit from Race's unique experience and perspective on the wrestling business.
+Race's events were family-oriented and usually raised funds for local charities.
 As well as featuring his students, legends like Mick Foley, Terry Funk, Bret Hart, and even Mitsuharu Misawa have made guest appearances.
 WLW had a working agreement with Misawa's Japanese promotion, Pro Wrestling NOAH and had NOAH star Takeshi Morishima as a former heavyweight champion.
 He is credited with training Trevor Murdoch who was then known as Trevor Rhodes, and NOAH veterans Ace Steel, Superstar Steve, Brian Breaker, Jon Webb, Tommaso Ciampa, and Jack Gamble.

 In 2014, Race and World League Wrestling relocated to Troy, Missouri.
 Along with relocating his wrestling academy and promotion, Race also built the Race Wrestling Arena, where events are put on once a month.

-Personal life
+Personal life and death

 Race was born to sharecroppers Jay Allen Race and Mary Race in 1943.
 Race married his first wife, Vivian Jones, in 1960.
 She died five weeks after their wedding in the same car crash in which Race nearly lost a leg.
 Shortly after Vivian's death, Race married Sandra Jones, whom he briefly mentioned in his 2004 autobiography King of the Ring.
 This second marriage produced a daughter, Candice Marie, and ended in divorce.
 His third wife, Evon, divorced him in the early 1990s after over 30 years of marriage.
 Together they had a son, Justin, who was an amateur wrestler but never participated in professional wrestling.
 His fourth wife, Beverly (B.J.) was vice president of the Commerce Bank of Kansas City.
 They married in late 1995, shortly after Race's career-ending car crash.
 She often traveled with Race until she died of pneumonia.
 Race had five grandchildren.

 Race continued running World League Wrestling (WLW) and his wrestling camp in Eldon, Missouri.
 He later moved the businesses to Troy.
 Many of his trainees were sent to the NOAH promotion in Japan for extra experience.
-Over the years he needed surgery to his neck, hip replacements, knee replacements and had five vertebra in his back fused together due to the years of taking hard bumps.
+Over the years he needed surgery to his neck, hip replacements, knee replacements and had five vertebra in his back fused together due to years of taking hard bumps.
 In May 2017, he broke both legs in a fall at his home, one in several places.
 He needed four blood transfusions during surgery.
 Race would continue to promote WLW until his death whilst in rehab.